opensearch-project/project-website/_posts/2023-02-28-admin-panels-for-index-operations.md

 The shrink index operation has some prerequisites.
 If the source index does not meet the specified conditions, error messages will be shown in the shrink index page.

-The source index must block write operations.
-For example, if the `index.blocks.write` setting in the source index is set to `true`.
-If the source index is not set to block write operations, you can click the `Block write operations` button to set the `index.blocks.write` setting to `false`.
+The source index must block write operations, that means you must set the `index.blocks.write` setting in the source index to `true`.
+If the source index is not set to block write operations, you can click the `Block write operations` button to set the `index.blocks.write` setting to `true`.

 ![Image: Shrink-block-write]({{site.baseurl}}/assets/media/blog-images/2023-02-28-admin-panels-for-index-operations/shrink-block-write.jpg){:.img-fluid }